 Conversion stories have fascinated me since I first met my husband.
-Until then, the only Catholics I had known—my best friend and her family—were “cradle” Catholics; I didn’t know why someone would switch from one church denomination to another, especially to the Catholic Church, which seemed so different than the Protestant churches I grew up attending.
+Until then, the only Catholics I had known—my best friend and her family—were “cradle” Catholics.
+I didn’t know why someone would switch from one church denomination to another, especially to become Catholic, which seemed so different than the Protestant churches I grew up attending.

-Despite the fact that I often discussed faith and what our respective churches believed with my husband (then “just a friend”) and another friend of ours, it was several years before I asked him for his conversion story.
+Despite the fact that I often discussed faith and what our respective churches believed with my husband (then “just a friend”) and another friend of ours, it was several years before I asked him how he had become Catholic.
 And that was the beginning of my conversion story…

 I still remember the little diner we sat in, close to the university, that September afternoon, 2005.
 I was just back from my summer in Australia, trying to settle into the last year of my degree.
 In the last month of my trip, this “friend” and I had started emailing quite a bit and I suspected that the interest we’d always had in each other was becoming more serious.
 But before I seriously thought about dating him, I needed to know why he’d joined the Church.

 I knew enough about his faith story, from our chats when we should have been studying, to know that the Catholic Church was an important part of who he was.
 I also knew that faith and church were important to me, and I couldn’t imagine marrying a man whom I couldn’t attend church with.

 So I finally asked him, “Why did you become Catholic?”

 By the twinkle in his eye, I knew he knew why I was asking that.
 He gave me the short answer first.
 When I asked for more, he gave me the longer answer.
 I left, a few hours later, with his last words ringing in my head: “If [the Eucharist] is where God is, then that’s where I want to be.”